IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 ------------------------------

-This section describes and demonstrates how to write a complete custom PyQt5 widget dealing with the data stored within the **Magnetics IDS**.
-The same widget will be then used to create **Magnetics IDS overview Plugin** using Qt designer.
+This section describes and demonstrates how to write a complete custom PyQt5 widget that handles data stored within the **Magnetics IDS**.
+Later in this HowTo section, the same widget will be then used to create **Magnetics IDS overview Plugin** using Qt designer.

-In the end, the main features of this custom plugin are:
+The main final features of this custom plugin will be:

+-
+  - **Opening and reading the contents a specified IDS** (speficied by the set case parameters)

+  **OR**

-- **Opening and reading an IDS** for the set case parameters **OR** **reading the IDS which was passed by the application**, and
+  - **reading the contents of an IDS which was passed to the plugin by "host" application**, and
-- convenient plotting of all **flux_loop** and **poloidal field probe** signals found in the **Magnetics IDS** (arrays of values).
+- convenient plotting of all **flux_loop** and **poloidal field probe** (AoS) signals found in the **Magnetics IDS** (arrays of values).

-In this case, the whole code is written in **exampleWidget.py** Python file.
+In this case, the whole widget source code is written in Python3 file named **exampleWidget.py**.

-The final code can be already
+The final code can be already observed and compared here:
-observed and compared here: :ref:`exampleWidget_code`.
+:ref:`exampleWidget_code`.

 ..
 Note::
-   It is recommended to have the finished code opened on the side while going through this tutorial for a better overall understanding of this section.
+   It is highly recommended to have the finished code opened on the side while going through this HowTo section to better understand the whole code.

 ..
 Note::
-   It is recommended to have at least some basic knowledge from programming (especially with Python programming language) before proceeding with the widget development instructions.
+   It is recommended to have at least basic knowledge from programming (especially with Python programming language) before proceeding with the widget development instructions.
 A complete beginner might find those instructions a bit overwhelming.

-This section is split into the next subsections:
+The steps are split into the next subsections:

-  #.
+  1. Code header

+  2. Import statements

+  3. Widget Class definition

+      3.1 Widget Constructor definition

+      3.2 Widget base "set" and "get" routines

+      3.3 Widget custom routines

+  4. PlotCanvas Class definition

+      4.1 PlotCanvas Constructor definition

+      4.2 PlotCanvas custom plotting routines

+  5. Running the code as the main program (standalone)

 Code header
-  #.
-Import statements
-  #.
-Widget Class definition
-      #.
-Widget Constructor definition
-      #.
-Widget base "set" and "get" routines
-      #.
-Widget custom routines
-  #.
-PlotCanvas Class definition
-      #.
-PlotCanvas Constructor definition
-      #.
-PlotCanvas custom plotting routines
-  #.
-Running the code as the main program (standalone)

-Code header
 ^^^^^^^^^^^

-The header of the custom PyQt5 widget .py source file should contain some basic information about the code:
+The header of the custom PyQt5 widget source code should contain the basic information about the code itself:
-- the .py filename,
+- the source code (.py) filename,
-- short description what the script is used for,
+- short description and the purpose of this script
-- author name and
+- authors name and
 - authors contact (e-mail is most convenient).

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py